Dining in the Blue Mountains

 - Lochiel Restaurant in Kurrajong Heights is a popular Blue Mountains establishment that serves modern Australian with an Asian twist.

 - The Hydro Majestic, an iconic art deco hotel built as spa retreat more than a century ago, boasts several popular dining spaces with spectacular views over Megalong Valley.

-Farmers markets are a regular weekend fixture at towns and villages throughout the Blue Mountains.
-Springwood, Blackheath and Lithgow are just a few of the markets where you can buy produce fresh from the grower, with organic, chemical-free fruit and vegetables as a specialty.
-Also a great range of preserves, herbs and plants for the garden.
+Farmers markets are a weekend fixture at towns and villages throughout the Blue Mountains.
+Springwood, Blackheath and Lithgow are just a few of the markets where you can buy produce fresh from the grower.
+Check the local calendar for more events.